Pregnancy after 35

 Pregnancy after 35, what other problems can arise?

-- Chronic health problems, such as diabetes or high blood pressure, are more common in women in their 30s and 40s.
+- Long-term health problems, such as diabetes and high blood pressure, are more common in women in their 30s and 40s.
 Be sure to get these conditions under control before you become pregnant, since they pose risks to both you and your baby.
 Careful medical monitoring, commenced before conception and continued throughout your pregnancy, can reduce the risks associated with these conditions.

-- High blood pressure and diabetes can develop for the first time during pregnancy, and women over the age of 30 are at increased risk.
-If you are pregnant and over age 35, this makes it especially important that you get early and regular antenatal care to ensure early diagnosis and proper treatment.
+- High blood pressure and diabetescan develop for the first time during pregnancy, and women over the age of 30 are at increased risk.
+If you are pregnant and over age 35, this makes it especially important that you get early and regular antenatal care to ensure early diagnosis and correct treatment.